Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 \subsection{Bayesian inference}

-Inference reverse-engineers the data generating process and asks: "given a model and observations, $\mathcal Y$, what are plausible parameter values which could have generated the observations?".
-In a Bayesian framework, the set of plausible parameter values conditional on the data is characterized by the \textit{posterior distribution}, $p(\theta \mid \mathcal Y)$.
-Bayes' rule dictates that
+Inference reverse-engineers the data generating process and aims to estimate parameter values given the observations.
+In a Bayesian framework, the set of plausible parameter values conditional on the data is characterized by the \textit{posterior distribution}.
+The posterior distribution combines information from the data and prior knowledge and is obtained via Bayes' rule

-where $\propto$ stands for ``proportional to'' and conveys that the posterior distribution combines information from the data and our prior knowledge.
 An analytical expression for $p(\theta \mid \mathcal Y)$ is rarely available and we must rely on inference algorithms to learn about the posterior distribution.
-One general strategy is to draw approximate samples from the posterior distribution and use these to construct empirical estimates of the posterior mean, variance, median, quantiles, and other quantities of interest.
-This leads to a general class of algorithms called Markov chain Monte Carlo (MCMC) samplers. \texttt{Stan} supports dynamic Hamiltonian Monte Carlo \cite{hoffman2014nuts, betancourt2018conceptual}, an MCMC method that has been proven to be accurate, efficient, and amiable to diagnostics, and therefore very suitable for a Bayesian workflow (Section~\ref{sec:workflow}).
+One general strategy is to draw approximate samples from the posterior distribution and use these to construct sample estimates of the posterior mean, variance, median, quantiles, and other quantities of interest.
+This leads to a general class of algorithms called Markov chain Monte Carlo (MCMC) samplers.